detekt/detekt/.github/CONTRIBUTING.md

 Make use of the `scripts/get_analysis_projects.groovy` script to automatically establish a set of analysis projects.
 - ... do not forget to run `./gradlew build`.
 This will execute tests locally and update the `default-detekt.config.yml` as well as add the new/changed rules to the documentation.
+- To print the AST of sources you can pass the `--print-ast` flag to the CLI which will print each Kotlin files AST.
+This can be helpful when implementing and debugging rules.
 - be aware that your PR will stay open for at least two days so that other users can give feedback.

 After some time and testing there is a chance this rule will become active on default.